Introduction & Market Context

 Best For: European SMEs / GDPR-First Simplicity

-Pipedrive is an Estonian-founded CRM with strong UK presence, emphasising simplicity, visual pipeline management, and GDPR compliance.
+Pipedrive is an Estonian-founded CRM with a strong UK presence.
+It focuses on simplicity, visual pipeline management, and GDPR compliance.

 Key Features:

-• AI Sales Assistant: Suggests next actions, identifies stale deals, and recommends follow-up times
+- AI Sales Assistant: Suggests what to do next, spots stale deals, and recommends follow-up times

-• LeadBooster AI Chatbot: Qualifies website visitors and routes to appropriate sales reps
+- LeadBooster AI Chatbot: Qualifies website visitors and routes them to the right sales reps

-• EU Data Hosting: All data hosted in EU (Frankfurt and Ireland), appealing to UK firms prioritising data sovereignty
+- EU Data Hosting: All data hosted in the EU (Frankfurt and Ireland), which appeals to UK firms prioritising data sovereignty

 Pricing: Starts at £14/user/month (Essential).
 Advanced AI features on Professional (£24/user/month) and Enterprise (£49/user/month).

 UK Sentiment: Popular among SMEs for affordability and ease of use.
-Users note AI features are less sophisticated than Salesforce/Clari but "good enough" for straightforward sales processes.
+Users say the AI features aren't as sophisticated as Salesforce or Clari, but they're "good enough" for straightforward sales processes.

 5. Gong.io